sebwylleman/CV/README.md

 Here are some of my favourite:

-Playing **tennis**: I'm a big fan of racket sports, and there's nothing quite like the rush of adrenaline that comes with a friendly game.
+Playing **tennis**, I'm a big fan of racket sports, and there's nothing quite like the rush of adrenaline that comes with a friendly game.
 Although I must admit my serve does need some work!

 I am also into **cooking**, I've been channelling my inner Gordon Ramsay and diving headfirst into the world of cooking.
 Watching him on TV as a kid left a lasting impression, and I've been curious about trying new recipes and techniques ever since.
 Let's face it, not every dish I prepare meets the mark, but I'm proud to say the fire alarm remains silent—for now, at least.